Technical reasons to choose FreeBSD over GNU/Linux

 Quarterly is the name for Ports branches cut from the HEAD branch in the revision system at the beginning of every yearly quarter in January, April, July, and October, and the name for the binary package sets that are produced from these branches.

 The quarterly branch provides users with a more predictable and stable experience for port and package installation and upgrades.
-This is done essentially by only allowing non-feature updates.
-Quarterly branches aim to receive security fixes, but there may also be version updates, or backports of commits, bug fixes and ports compliance or framework changes.
+This is done essentially by only allowing non-feature updates from upstream.
+Quarterly branches aim to receive security fixes, but there may also be version updates, or backports of commits, bug fixes and ports compliance or framework changes - depending on what upstream does.

-If you choose the "latest" branch FreeBSD becomes a rolling release with regard to third party packages and much like Arch Linux it gets bleeding edge software.
+However, if you choose the "latest" branch FreeBSD becomes a rolling release with regard to third party packages much like Arch Linux, and it then gets the bleeding edge software.

 Poudriere is a utility for creating and testing FreeBSD packages.
 It utilizes the FreeBSD jail system to set up isolated compilation environments.
-These jails can be used to build packages for versions of FreeBSD that are different from the system on which it is installed.
+These jails can be used to build binary packages for any version of FreeBSD.
 Once the packages are built, they are in a layout identical to the official mirrors.
 These packages are usable by the FreeBSD

 Poudriere handles bulk building of the entire ports tree, specific subsets of the ports tree, or a single port including its dependencies.
 It automatically builds packages, generates build logs files, provides a signed